-This is a quick, light chicken dish featuring an easy pan sauce made with dark rum, honey, spices, fresh pear, and scallions.
+This is a quick, light chicken dish with a Caribbean flair.
+It features a simple pan sauce made with dark rum, honey, chicken broth, and spices that’s great for serving over steamed white or brown rice.

 Chicken with Pears and Honey-Rum Sauce